actions-on-google/dialogflow-snowman-nodejs/README.md

 # Actions on Google: Snowman Interactive Canvas Sample

-This sample demonstrates how to create an [Interactive Canvas](https://developers.google.com/actions/canvas/) experience using Actions on Google for the Google Assistant -- using the [Node.js client library](https://github.com/actions-on-google/actions-on-google-nodejs) and deployed on [Cloud Functions for Firebase](https://firebase.google.com/docs/functions/) and [Firebase Hosting](https://firebase.google.com/docs/hosting).
+This sample demonstrates how to create an [Interactive Canvas](https://developers.google.com/actions/canvas/) experience using Actions on Google for the Google Assistant.
+It uses the [Node.js client library](https://github.com/actions-on-google/actions-on-google-nodejs) and is deployed on [Cloud Functions for Firebase](https://firebase.google.com/docs/functions/) and [Firebase Hosting](https://firebase.google.com/docs/hosting).

 ## Setup Instructions
 ### Prerequisites